D0CTOR-ZED/GenMogrify-docs/README.md

 The result can be a resource location, an object, or an array.
 If an array of results is given, one will be selected at random each transmogrification.

+If the result key/value pair is omitted, a horizontally adjacent block that is within the same chunk boundary and isn't also a target of mogrificaton will be selected as the result block.
+In the event that no such block is available, the resulting block will be air.
+Please note that such mogrifications will be time consuming if done on very common blocks.

 `"RESOURCE_LOCATION"` | `RESULT_BLOCK_OBJECT` | `[RESULT_BLOCK]`

 #### RESULT_BLOCK_OBJECT: